beckitrue/container-app-workshop/nginx/simple-web/README.md

 #### What does this command do?

-This will build the container image from the instructions in the Dockerfile, and tag it as `simple-web:latest`.
+This will build the container image from the instructions in the Dockerfile, and tag it as `simple-web:latest`

 The Dockerfile instructs the build process to:
 - Use the `python:3.10.0-slim-buster` image as the base image
 - Copy the `requirements.txt` file to the image
 - Copy the `app.py` file to the image
 - Install the Python packages listed in the `requirements.txt` file (Flask)
-- Run the Flask server when the container starts with the command to listen on all interfaces(--host=0.0.0.0)
+- Run the Flask server when the container starts with the command to listen on all interfaces(`--host=0.0.0.0`)

 #### How do I know the image was built?